ChuckBV/ms22-now-male-diel-response/README.md

-# Data and Anlysis for Chapter 2, Foster Hengst Thesis
+# Data and Anlysis for a Camera Trap Study of Time of Diel Patterns in Male NOW

 Repository: github.org/chuckbv/ms22-now-male-diel-response